yepengxj/rbci/readme.md

         - Direct configuration of RMarkdown files

 Some of these tasks are already more or less complete--I just have to extract them from my own R code and make them more user-friendly.
 Many are easily done by bringing in other existing community R packages.

+## Wishlist
+- stream input for online algorithms (actually the subject of the [RstreamBCI library](projecturlhere))
+- Complete replication of most popular algorithms from EEGLAB, BCILAB, SIFT, etc.
+- Core code written entirely in fast precompiled languages (C, C++)
+- Interface to wavelet tools
+- Additional report generation features like
+    - AUC analysis in feature space
+- Fast deployability of designed interfaces to users as abbreviated software outside of an R REPL/IDE (see [InsideR](urlhere) for an example)
+- Modular tool format so that interface components can be swapped in and out of chain (like bci2000)